dustinlacewell/jrpc/README.md

     python setup.py
     twistd -noy examples/math/math.tac

-At this point should be able to browse to (http://localhost:8080/)[http://localhost:8080/] and interact with a (simple calculator demo)[https://github.com/dustinlacewell/jrpc/blob/master/examples/math/index.html] that does its calculations by (calling remote methods on a server)[https://github.com/dustinlacewell/jrpc/blob/master/examples/math/math.tac] running on port 9000.
+At this point should be able to browse to [http://localhost:8080/](http://localhost:8080/) and interact with a [simple calculator demo](https://github.com/dustinlacewell/jrpc/blob/master/examples/math/index.html) that does its calculations by [calling remote methods on a server](https://github.com/dustinlacewell/jrpc/blob/master/examples/math/math.tac) running on port 9000.

 ### Docker

-*Alternatively*, if you have (Docker)[https://www.docker.com/] installed you can test this out with a single command by running (a premade image)[https://registry.hub.docker.com/u/dlacewell/jrpc/] available on the DockerHub.
-By default it will run the (math/math.tac example)[https://github.com/dustinlacewell/jrpc/tree/master/examples/math]:
+*Alternatively*, if you have [Docker](https://www.docker.com/) installed you can test this out with a single command by running [a premade image](https://registry.hub.docker.com/u/dlacewell/jrpc/) available on the DockerHub.
+By default it will run the [math/math.tac example](https://github.com/dustinlacewell/jrpc/tree/master/examples/math):

     docker run -it --rm -p 8080:8080 -p 9000:9000 dlacewell/jrpc